About the MTIG

 Mr Wills is a proven company executive with experience in the finance, life sciences and education sectors.
 Previously the Chief Operating Officer of an ASX-listed company, Mr Wills brings substantial operational, financial and governance experience to Microba as founding CEO.
 His financial background combined with his extensive operational expertise has driven Microba forward as a thriving company with more than 40 full-time employees.
 Mr Wills’ experience in executing multiple international acquisitions and the management of new product and service builds has given him the skills to provide Microba’s world-leading technology to people globally.
 He is well-educated with qualifications from one of Australia’s top business Universities, with a Master of Business (Professional Accounting), Bachelor of Finance (Hons) and Bachelor of Business (Finance) from the Queensland University of Technology.

-Founder and Chief Innovation Officer
+Chief Operating Officer

 Kevin Honaker